mrjones2014/smart-splits.nvim/PROTOCOL.md

 end
 ```

-### `resize(direction, amount)`
+### `resize(direction, opts)`

-Resize the current pane by `amount` cells.
+Resize the current pane by `opts.amount` cells.
 Core calls this only when the current Neovim window
 already fills that axis, so nothing inside Neovim can absorb the change.

-`amount` is in Neovim's terms, `v:count1 * config.resize.amount`.
-Translate it if your multiplexer
+`opts.amount` is in Neovim's terms, `v:count1 * config.resize.amount`, or `v:count1` times whatever
-counts differently.
+the caller passed for this resize.
+Translate it if your multiplexer counts differently.
+When it is
+absent, resize by however much your multiplexer normally would.

 The return value is logged but does not change what core does next.
 Core never falls back to a
 Neovim resize here: Neovim shrinks a window that fills the axis into `cmdheight` with no way to